Decision trees

 BEM helps naming.
 LSCSS fixes wider architectural problems first.

 Yes.
 LSCSS is CSS architecture, not a framework choice.
-It applies wherever you write CSS—whether that is with Astro, React, Vue, Svelte, Eleventy, server-rendered pages, or older sites you are refactoring.
+It applies wherever you write CSS—whether that is with Astro, React, Vue, Svelte, 11ty (Eleventy, now Build Awesome), server-rendered pages, or older sites you are refactoring.
 Your JavaScript stack is largely separate; LSCSS cares about how styles are structured, not how behaviour is attached to the DOM.

 CSS Modules solve local class collisions.
 They do not solve full project architecture.